 Tucked away in the mountainous highlands of northeastern Albania is the highly underrated city of Kukës, also known as Kukësi.
-Located roughly 30 minutes west of the Albania/Kosovo border, this beautiful and culturally-rich city is a must for those looking to explore northern Albania.
+Located roughly 30 minutes west of the border connecting Albania/Kosovo and little further sharing border with North Macedonia too, this beautiful and culturally-rich city is a must for those looking to explore northern Albania.
 Several of the top things to see and do in Kukës stem from its unique history and its breathtaking location.

 The history of Kukës goes back over a millennium.
 Initially, the area where the city now stands was the home of several ancient Illyrian tribes.
 Many Illyrian tombs have been discovered in the surrounding area.
 The city itself lay on a road that branches off from the Via Egnatia.
 This 2nd-century Roman road connected Rome with what is now the European side of Turkey.

 Kukës is unique in that the city is not one city, but three.
-The first of the three found itself flooded by the waters of Fierza Lake in 1978.
-The second is the modern-day city that stands today.
+The first of the three found itself flooded by the waters of Albanian natural monuments Fierza Lake in 1978, creating sought-after tourist attractions.
+The second is the modern-day city center that stands today, also featuring amazing landscape.
 The third, more mysterious city comprises a labyrinthine tunnel network built beneath modern-day Kukës during the Communist regime!

 In more modern times, Kukës played an integral role during the Kosovo War.
 During the war, which raged from February 1998 to June 1999, As Kosovar Albanians fled the country and crossed into Albania.
 The city of Kukës embraced the displaced refugees.

 They were housed in camps in and around the city, providing them with much-needed shelter and safety.
 Because of the city’s efforts, it was nominated for a Nobel Peace Prize in 2000.
 This marked the first time a city was nominated for the prestigious award.